Aliharu/Foundry-ExEss/README.md

 Foundry system module for playing exalted essence.

-Current a work in progress
+Currently a work in progress

 ## Current system features

 Player Character sheet

-NPC Sheet - WIP
+NPC Sheet

 Ability and Attack roller that should have options for most common bonuses.